-The NPPF para 210b advocates taking account of recycled materials 'so far as practicable'.
+The NPPF advocates taking account of recycled materials 'so far as practicable'.
 Some aggregate is produced in North Somerset from recycling of construction, demolition and excavation waste.
 However it is difficult to obtain comprehensive reliable data, and the quantity of recycled aggregate produced from known sources is relatively low.

-In the West of England (WoE) guarries in North Somerset and South Gloucestershire are the providers of crushed rock.
-Currently there are twohree active quarries in North Somerset, run by two operators.
+In the West of England (WoE) quarries in North Somerset and South Gloucestershire are the providers of crushed rock.
+Currently there are two active quarries in North Somerset, run by two operators.
 These are:

-- Stancombe Quarry near Backwell.

-- Durnford Quarry near Long Ashton.

-- Freemans Quarry off the A38 near Bristol Airport.
+- Stancombe Quarry near Backwell - Freemans Quarry off the A38 near Bristol Airport